amaiya/ktrain/README.md

 **Some important things to note about installation:**
 - If using *ktrain* on a local machine with a GPU (versus Google Colab, for example), you'll need to [install GPU support for TensorFlow 2](https://www.tensorflow.org/install/gpu).
 - As of v0.21.x, *ktrain* no longer installs TensorFlow 2 automatically.
 As indicated above, you should install TensorFlow 2 yourself before installing and using *ktrain*.
 On Google Colab, TensorFlow 2 should be already installed.
 You should be able to use *ktrain*  with any version of [TensorFlow 2](https://www.tensorflow.org/install/pip?lang=python3).
-However, we currently recommend using TensorFlow 2.1 (if possible) due to [a TensorFlow bug that will not be fixed until TensorFlow 2.4](https://github.com/tensorflow/tensorflow/issues/41174#issuecomment-656330268) that affects the *Learning-Rate-Finder*.
+Note that there is a bug in TensorFlow 2.2 and 2.3 that affects the *Learning-Rate-Finder* [that will not be fixed until TensorFlow 2.4](https://github.com/tensorflow/tensorflow/issues/41174#issuecomment-656330268).
+You can avoid the bug by using `tensorflow==2.1.0` and `transformers==3.1.0`.
 - Since some *ktrain* dependencies have not yet been migrated to `tf.keras` in TensorFlow 2 (or may have other issues), *ktrain* is temporarily using forked versions of some libraries.
 Specifically, *ktrain* uses forked versions of the `eli5` and `stellargraph` libraries.
 If not installed, *ktrain* will complain  when a method or function needing either of these libraries is invoked.